New Zealand’s technology press is well past its peak oil moment but there’s still life left.

 New Zealand PC World:

 A monthly A4 magazine mainly sold on bookstands, in supermarkets and petrol stations.
 PC World is read by technical types who get to choose or heavily influence the products they use at work and home.
 Contains reviews and how to features.
 Coverage is largely focused on personal aspects of computing.
 Includes some games and consumer electronics material.
 The August edition featured the recently introduced 3G iPhone on the cover — an sign that PC World had moved way beyond just covering conventional desktop computers.

 For more information see: PC World

-CIO New Zealand: Influential monthly A4 magazine focusing on the business and strategic aspects of large scale IT.
+Influential A4 magazine focusing on the business and strategic aspects of large scale IT.
 Mainly feature based.
 Read by the people who make corporate buying decisions in large organisations.
 Published since 1999.
 Has a strong, active community with a comprehensive events program.

 iStart: Quarterly A4 magazine for “business and IT managers needing to improve their business with web based technology.”
 Mainly contains paid-for case studies.
 Has appeared on bookstands in the past, but the print edition doesn’t appear to be on sale any more (can anyone confirm this?).

 Actv8: A quarterly free magazine for school students.
 Distributed via schools and supported by the Ministry of Education.
 Actv8 promotes careers and higher education courses in technology related areas.
-The stories tend to be short and written for teenagers, the design is colourful and loose.
+The stories are short and written for teenagers.
+The design is colourful and loose.